You are currently viewing Pulse Connect Secure Zero-Day Vulnerability Under Active Exploitation (CVE-2021-22893)

 • Pulse Connect Secure Uncontrolled Gzip Extraction Vulnerability

-This vulnerability is identified with CVE-2020-8260, which is an unrestricted file upload vulnerability with a CVSSv3 score of 7.2 and is rated as “High” severity.
+This vulnerability is identifying with CVE-2020-8260, an unrestricted file upload vulnerability with a CVSSv3 score of 7.2 and rated as “High” severity.
 This is also a post-authentication flaw, which allows an authenticated attacker to exploit this bug using uncontrolled gzip extraction.

 Successful exploitation of the flaw allows an attacker to overwrite arbitrary files, resulting in remote code execution as root.